donnaloia/sendPulse/README.md

 I started this project for fun after I got turned down for a job at Postscript that I was really excited about.
 I figured if I could build something similar in a weekend, maybe they'd be impressed and at least engage in a conversation with me about how I think about system design.

-Here is a system design diagram of the project in it's current state:
 ![sendPulse Diagram](./system-design/diagrams/sendpulse-sd-diagram-2.png)